 Pediatric dentists often treat patients who present special challenges related to their age, behavior, medical status, developmental disabilities, intellectual limitations, or special needs.
-Caries, periodontal diseases, and other oral conditions, if left untreated, can lead to pain, infection, and loss of function.1-4 These undesirable outcomes adversely can affect learning, communication, nutrition, and other activities necessary for normal growth and development.5-8 Many medical conditions (eg, hematological, oncological) are compounded by the presence of oral maladies and disease.
+Caries, periodontal diseases, and other oral conditions, if left untreated, can lead to pain, infection, and loss of function.1-4 These undesirable outcomes adversely can affect learning, communication, nutrition, and other activities necessary for normal growth and development.5-7 Many medical conditions (eg, hematological, oncological) are compounded by the presence of oral maladies and disease.
 To address these challenges and meet these treatment needs effectively, pediatric dentists have developed and employ a variety of management techniques, including accessing anesthesia services and/or the provision of dental care in a hospital setting with or without general anesthesia.
 Hospital dentistry is an integral part of the curriculum of all accredited advanced pediatric dental training programs.
-Pediatric dentists are, by virtue of training and experience, qualified to recognize the indications for such an approach and to render such care.9
+Pediatric dentists are, by virtue of training and experience, qualified to recognize the indications for such an approach and to render such care.8

 Pediatric dentists occasionally have experienced difficulty in gaining an equal opportunity to schedule operating room time, postponement/delay of nonemergency dental care, and economic credentialing.
-Economic credentialing (ie, the use of economic criteria not related to quality of care or professional competency) to determine qualifications for granting/renewing an individual's clinical staff membership or privileges should be opposed. ^{10,11} Additionally, economic credentialing by third party payors in which economic factors are placed above quality of care is unwarranted.
-12
+Economic credentialing (ie, the use of economic criteria not related to quality of care or professional competency) to determine qualifications for granting/renewing an individual's clinical staff membership or privileges should be opposed.9 The AAPD and the American Dental Association urge hospital insurance carriers to include hospitalization benefits for dental treatment in both private and public insurance programs so that the resources of a hospital are available to patients whose condition, in the judgment of the dentist, warrants treatment in the operating room.10

 The mutual objective of both the governing board and the medical staff is to improve the quality and efficiency of patient care in the hospital.
 Decisions regarding hospital privileges should be based upon the training, experience, and demonstrated competence of candidates, taking into consideration the availability of facilities and the overall medical needs of the community, the hospital, and especially the patients.
-Privileges should not be based on numbers of patients admitted to the facility or the patient's economic or insurance status.13
+Privileges should not be based on numbers of patients admitted to the facility or the patient's economic or insurance status.11